Battle of Basra (2003): Cluster bombs

-Cluster bombs are internationally banned because they can leave unexploded “bomblets” which, like landmines, pose an ongoing threat to civilians.
+Cluster bombs pose a humanitarian concern because they can leave unexploded "bomblets" which, like landmines, pose an ongoing threat to civilians.
 The UK did not acknowledge any use of cluster bombs until 3 April, at which time it maintained that these bombs were not used near dense civilian populations.
 Colonel Chris Vernon stated: "We are not using cluster munitions, for obvious collateral damage reasons, in and around Basra."
-On 7 April, UK Secretary of Defence Geoff Hoon said he was “confident that the right balance [had] been struck” between avoiding civilian casualties and protecting Coalition troops.
+On 7 April, UK Secretary of Defence Geoff Hoon said he was "confident that the right balance [had] been struck" between avoiding civilian casualties and protecting Coalition troops.

 On the 28 May, Britain said it had used cluster bombs in Basra.
 According to Armed Forces Minister Adam Ingram: "We said they would be targeted on specific military targets.
 There were troops, there was equipment in and around the built-up areas, therefore the bombs were used accordingly to take out the threat to our troops."
 Ingram acknowledged using more 2000 cluster bomb projectiles on Basra.
 These were mostly L20A1 artillery shells, fired from the ground—each containing 49 smaller explosives.
 About 102,900 individual grenades were therefore fired.
-According to the UK Ministry of Defense, 2% of these (around 2050) were “duds” that did not explode immediately.
+According to the UK Ministry of Defense, 2% of these (around 2050) were "duds" that did not explode immediately.

 UK cluster bombs caused "dozens" of civilian casualties in Basra during the first few days of battle.
 Human Rights Watch reported: